tmiyamon/gradle-mdicons/README.md

 The plugin copy specified icons from the cloned repository into your application.<br/>
 Now focus on the png icons only.

+This plugin makes meta file `.mdicons` to save current settings to avoid evaluate in every build.<br/>
+Referring to this file this plugin detect changing settings and update icon set.

 ## Usage

 ```groovy